Lesbian Space Princess: Reception

-The film received a mixed reception.
-Cassie Tongue, writing in The Guardian, gave the film 4 out of 5 stars, saying its script is "sly and witty", but that the film's "real power... is that it's a world where both light touches and deep feelings can coexist".
-Steve Erickson of Gay City News described the film as "delightful" by having a hero triumphing "over heartbreak and sexism" and young adult sensibility, and called it a "splendid comedy" influenced by Revolutionary Girl Utena and Neon Genesis Evangelion which is "casually multicultural and sex-positive" while focusing on the importance of self-love.
-Lyvie Scott of Inverse described the film as a "surprisingly sweet, bracingly funny, and unapologetically queer remix" of a space adventure, and praised the film for the focus on mental health, but criticized it for being "behind the curve" with a style of series on Cartoon Network in the 2010s like Adventure Time and Rick and Morty, and does not ride the "wave of edgy adult animation."
+Cassie Tongue, writing in The Guardian, gave the film four out of five stars, saying its script is "sly and witty", but that the film's "real power... is that it's a world where both light touches and deep feelings can coexist".
+Steve Erickson of Gay City News described the film as "delightful" by having a hero triumphing "over heartbreak and sexism" and young adult sensibility, and called it a "splendid comedy" influenced by Revolutionary Girl Utena and Neon Genesis Evangelion, which is "casually multicultural and sex-positive" while focusing on the importance of self-love.
+Juan Barquin of MovieWeb praised the film for its "charm" and humour, noted the influence of Sailor Moon, Twilight, Revolutionary Girl Utena, Steven Universe, BoJack Horseman, and Rick and Morty (as well as other Adult Swim series) with "overt queerness" and an "irreverent tone", with sequences inspired by anime, and said that the film is designed for viewers "who once thrived on Tumblr and/or AO3", calling it a "terminally online" film.